 Successful personal and professional development is dependent on it being user-friendly, done at the right time and easily applied.

 Commissioning of continuing professional development programmes is guided by industry need.
 ScreenSkills’ Skills Forecasting service polls employers via three different surveys to establish where the industry skills and job gaps are.
 Industry-led Working Groups are then consulted and offer reflection and insight into the data.
-If your training provider is interested in providing CPD training for ScreenSkills, please see our opportunities to tender.

 As part of its continuing professional development strategy, ScreenSkills will be developing and introducing CPD Quality and Impact Guidance (QIG), a standard methodology and process to measure the outcomes and impact of various types of continuing professional development delivered within the screen sectors.
 To learn more, click here to download and read the ScreenSkills CPD Strategy (PDF).